 Floor panels are intended to cover smooth, non-porous floors.
 That includes surfaces like:

 Such surfaces are often found in rental homes because they are basic, durable, and convenient for resident turnover.
 Unfortunately for renters, they are also often outdated and plain ugly.

 Quadrostyle floor panels are a great solutions for renters aching to cover up unsightly floors.
 They are also a good option for home owners who are temporarily unable to take on the cost of a full renovation.
-When installed properly and well maintained, they’ll last a good two to three years at least.
+When installed properly and well maintained, they’ll last for years

 Floor panels are not for people with existing tile floors.
 If you already have tile floors and want to update the way they look, what you need are tile stickers.

 There are three reasons not to use floor panels over tiles floors.